Garve/scikit-bonus/README.md

 We want to cover these properties with the following approach:
  1. apply the logarithm on the data
  2. extract the month from the DatetimeIndex using scikit-bonus' SimpleTimeFeatures
- 3. Add a linear trend using scikit-bonus' PowerTrendAdder
+ 3. Add a linear trend using scikit-bonus' PowerTrend

 Putting everything together in a pipeline looks like this: